DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 }
 ```

-Add the ```count = 3``` below the group for the job be scaled to 3 instances.
+Add the ```count = 3``` below the group for the job tasks be scaled to 3 instances.

-And now we are adding two more services to the job, a database and a elasticsearch instance.
+Now we are adding two more services to the job, a database and a elasticsearch instance.

 Just add a database to the job file: